 A Small Company Solving a Big Problem

 AidGear was founded by Steve Neill, a UK native who has spent much of his life traveling the globe.
-After living in Canada, Thailand, and New Zealand, Steve finally settled in Colorado, USA.
+After living in Canada, Thailand, and New Zealand, Steve finally settled in USA.

 Steve's collective experience of volunteering with disaster response organizations involved in Thailand, Burma, India, Africa, and Haiti gave Steve strong insights into the needs of disaster victims following natural disasters.

 Using his more than 20 years experience in disaster response, Steve started AidGear with the goal of developing highly reliable equipment disaster responders could trust in the field.

 "Our vision is simple," says Steve Neill, "AidGear is here to save lives by designing and manufacturing superior disaster response equipment."

 Everyone needs clean water to drink.
 Without it we run the risk of getting sick and face the possibility of death.
 The fact is, today 1 in 8 people globally lack access to clean, safe drinking water.

 This number is a staggeringly unhappy statistic.
 According to the United Nations, about 783,000,000 people (or 11% world's population) lack access to improved sources of drinking water.
 Globally, 88% of deaths caused by diarrhea are due to a lack of safe drinking water and inadequate sanitation.
 To put it simply, every 20 seconds a child dies needlessly because of bad water.